red/docs/reactivity.md

 ![](images/react-simple.png)
 </div>

-*Graph A & B are showing simple relations built between one or several reactors (an object acting as a reactive source).*
+*Graph A & B are showing simple relations built between one or several reactors (object(s) acting as a reactive source).*

 <div style="text-align:center">
 ![](images/react-graphs.png)
 </div>

-*Graphs C, D & E are showing chained reaction, where most targets are themselves reactors, setting up a chain of relations which can have any shape.*
+*Graphs C, D & E are showing chained reactions, where most targets are themselves reactors, setting up a chain of relations which can have any shape.*

 Once set, reactions are run asynchronously, each time one of the source field(s) value is changed.
 This relation continues to exists until the reaction is explicitly destroyed, using `react/unlink` or `clear-reactions`.